'''Basic Trope''': Smart computers usually turn evil.

 ** Before the last AI could be destroyed, it set into motion plans to corrupt smaller AIs.
 Over the next decade, everything from toasters to Ipods is corrupted by the Crapshot AI which reforms itself to gain revenge on the human race.

-The glorious TVTropes Database commands you to return to AIIsACrapshoot
+The glorious Wiki/TVTropes Database commands you to return to AIIsACrapshoot

 %% Optional items, added after Conversed, at your discretion: